BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 In the above example, the causes (e.g. bugs in the special functions) and the cures (e.g. RAII) are listed together.
 Thus, please, consider the lists as *the related issues* without expecting a conceptual completeness.

+**About Me – Low-Latency C++ Software Engineer**\
+I am a Low-Latency C++ Software Engineer specializing in high-performance, lock-free, and concurrency-optimized systems.
+My work focuses on designing and implementing deterministic, cache-efficient, branch-predictable, and hardware-aware C++ applications.

+I develop high-performance systems using a deep understanding of:
+- CPU caches and data locality
+- instruction-level efficiency and branch prediction
+- memory ordering, atomic operations, and lock-free algorithms
+- cache-friendly data layouts (AoS vs SoA, DOD approaches)
+- profiling, benchmarking, and performance diagnostics
+- modern C++ (C++20/23), template metaprogramming, and value semantics

+Over the last several years, I have focused intensively on low-latency system design, producing:
+- lock-free MPMC queues and stacks
+- persistent and cache-efficient data structures
+- high-performance components based on DOD
+- CUDA-based parallel algorithms for compute-heavy workloads

+My engineering background, originally in structural analysis, gives me strong fundamentals in mathematical modeling, correctness, precision, and system-level thinking.
+I naturally apply these principles to low-latency design, where correctness and performance must coexist without compromise.

+Today, I am fully focused on advancing as a Low-Latency C++ Engineer, studying modern techniques from real-time systems and high-performance computing and building software that maximizes throughput, minimizes latency, and fully leverages modern hardware.

 **Brief History**\
 I started creating software programs in the beginning of 2000s during my undergraduate period with FORTRAN.
 For a long time, I developed using structured languages: FORTRAN, PATRAN PCL and Visual Basic.